Coming Soon!

 The Wharton Studio & Cafe

-Wharton Studio Museum (WSM), in partnership Friends of Stewart Park (FSP) and the City of Ithaca, are developing the lake-facing section of the historic Wharton Studio Building in Stewart Park, creating a new cultural and recreational destination on Cayuga Lake for Ithacans and visitors alike: the Wharton Studio & Cafe.
+Wharton Studio Museum (WSM), in partnership Friends of Stewart Park (FSP) and the City of Ithaca, is developing the lake-facing section of the historic Wharton Studio Building in Stewart Park to create the Wharton Studio & Cafe, a new cultural and recreational destination on Cayuga Lake for Ithacans and visitors alike.
+This exciting adaptive reuse of a once bustling motion picture studio — one of only a handful still standing in the country — will feature dedicated exhibit space for multimedia installations about pioneering filmmakers Theodore and Leopold Whartons and the history of Stewart Park, as well as a cafe with terraces overlooking the lake.

-The project highlights and celebrates the movie history — the Wharton Studio produced hundreds of films and episodic serials starring some of the best-known actors of the day — that took place in Ithaca and the region more than a century ago.
-The Wharton Studio & Cafe will bring life back to this historic studio building for the benefit of residents and visitors alike.
+The Wharton Studio & Cafe project preserves, highlights and celebrates Ithaca’s and the region’s early 20th century movie history — the Wharton Studio produced hundreds of films and episodic serials starring some of the best-known actors of the day — and breathes life back into a historic building (currently used for maintenance and storage by the City of Ithaca’s Department of Public Works) for the benefit and enjoyment of residents and visitors alike.

-Café News
+Cafe News

 Stewart Park revitalization continues